Nobody wants to share their home with mice, cockroaches or other pests. Find out how deal with infestations.

 Call in the council or a pest control firm as soon as possible if you spot signs that you have rats in your home.

-Cockroaches lurk in warm, dark, humid parts of homes, in areas around pipe ducts in kitchens and bathrooms or underneath cookers.
+Cockroaches lurk in warm, dark, humid parts of homes, such as around pipe ducts in kitchens and bathrooms or underneath cookers.

 Cockroaches can cause food poisoning and other health problems, such as dermatitis and asthma.

 You may need expert help to deal with cockroaches.
-Find out more from the British Pest Control Association (BPCA).
+Get more advice about cockroaches from the British Pest Control Association (BPCA).

 Bees and wasps